ItsJokerGh1/Inventory-Manangement-System/README.md

 ---

 # **Inventory Management System**

-This Inventory Management System is a comprehensive and user-friendly application designed to manage employees, suppliers, users, and inventory within an organization.
-It provides functionalities like adding, viewing, searching, and deleting records for employees, suppliers, and users.
-Additionally, it supports user authentication, including a login system and user role management (Admin, Employee, Supplier).
+This is a Python-based Inventory Management System built using Tkinter for the graphical user interface (GUI) and SQLite for data storage.
+The system allows users to manage employees, suppliers, inventory, and users with different roles (Admin, Employee, Supplier).
+It includes functionalities such as login, user registration, searching records, adding records, and deleting records.

 ---